astray-s/AquaSmart-Solutions/README.md

    f.
 You can ask questions or advice to the AI such as "based on my usage, what actions can I do to save water?"

 ![Screenshot 2024-03-17 152507](https://raw.githubusercontent.com/astray-s/water_usage_calculator/main/static/images/Screenshot%202024-03-17%20152507.png)

+   g.
+If you ever want to view your water usage report again, hover over the circle down below, and a few links will show up.